Will the Premier League have FIVE Champions League spots again?

 The Premier League is on course to gain an extra UEFA Champions League spot for a second consecutive season, with the top FIVE Premier League teams potentially qualifying instead of the traditional top four.

-Last season, Liverpool, Arsenal, Manchester City, Chelsea and Newcastle United all secured places in the 2025/26 Champions League after getting top-five finishes in the Premier League, while Tottenham Hotspur joined them by winning the UEFA Europa League.
+Last season, Liverpool, Arsenal, Manchester City, Chelsea and Newcastle United all secured places in the 2025/26 Champions League after finishing in the top five in the Premier League, while Tottenham Hotspur joined them by winning the UEFA Europa League.

 See: How Premier League clubs qualify for Europe